xeolabs/xeometry-guide/loadingModels.md

 #### Supported glTF features

-xeometry only loads geometries, materials and transforms from glTF, without animations, cameras or lights.
+xeometry only loads glTF geometries, materials and transforms, without animations, cameras or lights.

 #### Model and object IDs